Why we call ourselves The Measuring Line

 The purpose of God’s city is revealed in verses 10 through 13.
 God would dwell with his people, and his people included all those who would come to him.
 Therefore, Zechariah taught us that God’s new Jerusalem would be a city open to all (without walls), defined and protected by its relationship with God (wall of fire), and be the place in which God would dwell.

 What exactly is this New Jerusalem?
 It is not a location in which we will dwell.
 We, the people of God, are the New Jerusalem.
-Notice verse 9: the angel tells John that he will show him the bride, the wife of the Lamb.
+Notice in verse 9 the angel tells John that he will show him the bride, the wife of the Lamb.
 Of course, through the New Testament we learn that the church—the people of God—is the bride.
-As the angel says, “Come, I will show you the bride,” he takes him to a high mountain to show him “the holy city, Jerusalem, coming down out of heaven from God.”
+As the angel says, “Come, I will show you the bride,” he takes John to a high mountain to show him “the holy city, Jerusalem, coming down out of heaven from God.”
 New Jerusalem is the bride; the bride is the church; we are New Jerusalem!